Spit-Up Colors- When To Worry? | Vital Baby Signs

 Green Spit-Up

-When an infant spits up green fluid, it may signify that bile is refluxing into the stomach due to intestinal obstruction or severe gastroesophageal reflux.
-Common causes include volvulus (twisting of intestines), intussusception (telescoping of bowel), or other mechanical blockages requiring urgent care.
+When an infant spits up green fluid, it may signify that bile is refluxing upward because of intestinal obstruction or another serious problem affecting movement through the digestive tract.
+Important causes can include malrotation with volvulus, bowel obstruction, or other conditions requiring urgent assessment.

 If your baby repeatedly spits up green vomit or shows signs like abdominal swelling, lethargy, fever, or refusal to feed, immediate medical attention is necessary.